Customizing Model Parameters in LangChain

 This parameter determines the underlying AI model that processes your messages.
 Different models offer varying capabilities:

-• gpt-3.5-turbo: A good balance of capability and cost
+• gpt-5.6-terra: A good balance of capability and cost

-• gpt-4o: More advanced reasoning capabilities but higher cost
+• gpt-5.6-sol: The most advanced reasoning capabilities, but the highest cost

 Think of this like choosing between different experts for different tasks—some are more specialized, some more general, and they come with different "hiring costs".